-Nurtured Learning is the philosophical approach reflected in all my work.
-I believe, regardless of the kind of help you are seeking or the challenges you are facing, a nurturing and caring approach is always the best one to take.
+Nurtured Learning is the philosophical approach reflected in my work and the work of my Associates.
+I believe, regardless of the kind of help you are seeking or the challenges you are facing, a nurturing, mindful approach is usually the best one to take.

 Mindfulness practice allows for self-exploration critical to short-term and long-lasting change you seek.
 Using a deeper awareness of our mind/body connection, mindfulness leads to easier emotional and mental growth.
 I teach my clients mindfulness practices in therapy.
-I also offer free Mindful Minutes (30-days of practice) and Mindfulness audios for sale in my store.
+I also offer free Mindful Minutes (30-days of practice) and Mindfulness audios.

 If you want to know about my passion for the dragonfly, a symbol for change, and more about my work, pop over to this article.